red0124/ssp/README.md

 The parser can also be used to effectively parse files whose rows are not
 always in the same format (not a classical csv but still csv-like).
-An example would be the best way to demonstrate such a scenario.
+A more complicated example would be the best way to demonstrate such a scenario.

 Supposing we have a file containing different shapes in given formats:
     * circle radius